howdareyoureview/howdareyoureview.github.io/_posts/2018-06-12-review-oceans-8.md

 - Anne Hathaway
 - Helena Bonham Carter
 - Mindy Kaling
-twitter_text: For about fifteen minutes it carries the energy of the original movies - but it devolves quickly into  irellavance.
+twitter_text: For about fifteen minutes it carries the energy of the original movies - but it devolves quickly into irrelevance.
-introduction: For about fifteen minutes it carries the energy of the original movies - but it devolves quickly into  irellavance.
+introduction: For about fifteen minutes it carries the energy of the original movies - but it devolves quickly into irrelevance.
 score: 60
 author: Zach Saul
 ---